LEEYJ1021/structural-signal-irrelevance/README.md

 ### 5.1 What does "cold start" even mean here? (the RQ-S2.0 → H-S2.1 deviation)

 The original plan treated "cold start" as new-advertiser onboarding: a brand-new account launching its first campaign.
 Before testing any hypothesis, the sample was built — and the data pushed back, hard, five separate times.
-Each of these five detours is logged in full narrative form in Appendix A.
+Each of these five detours is logged in full narrative form in [Appendix A](#appendix-a-methodology-notes) (mirrored in [`docs/METHODOLOGY_NOTES.md`](https://github.com/LEEYJ1021/ad-coldstart-analysis/tree/main/docs)).

 1. **The numbers didn't match.** Early planning documents cited 476 "true cold-start" ad groups in one place and 250 in another.
 Recomputing directly from the data settled it at 250 → 222 after filtering for at least 7 active days — matching the smaller figure exactly.